andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variables.md

   - GEES
   - General
 ---
 Variables are used to store data.
 You can think of them like a container.
 The shape of the container is defined by the [[5 Datatypes|Datatype]] and then you can put any fitting value inside the container.
-Python variables are labels for objects.
-They point to memory locations storing values.
+Python variables are labels that point to an objects in memory that stores a value.

 # Summary
 - **Definition:** Variables are labels for objects in memory used to store data.